 Can child support orders be enforced by Colorado law?

-There are many times unfortunately, where a parent leaves town to avoid paying support or simply refuses to abide by the court order.
-In cases of this nature there are different enforcement methods available to help parents collect the support that is legally owed to them.
-If you need help collecting back support, then please do not hesitate to contact a Denver family lawyer from our firm.
+There are many times, unfortunately, where a parent leaves town to avoid paying support or simply refuses to abide by the court order.
+In cases of this nature, there are different enforcement methods available to help parents collect the support that is legally owed to them.
+If you need help collecting back support, then please do not hesitate to contact a Centennial family lawyer from our firm.

-How to Enforce a Child Support Order in Denver
+How to Enforce a Child Support Order in Centennial

 In order to collect overdue child support, the courts have come up with several legal methods and punishments to help persuade noncustodial parents to make timely payments.
 Some penalties for those who fail to pay support would include license suspensions and passport denials.
 This means that the noncustodial parent would not be able to drive or leave the country until they become current on their child support payments.
 Aside from small penalties, the court can go even further and find other means of collecting retroactive support.